dinpajooh/PE_heat/README.md

 for studying heat conduction in polyethylene polymer chains are provided in the following directories.

-The directories are named as NX, where X refers to the chain length.
+The directories named NX refer to junctions with the chain length of X.
+The directory named Gold-PE-Gold contains the input and output files for a real gold-polyethylene-gold junctions.

 ##########################
 ####   INPUT FILES   #####